pesterhazy/recalcitrant/README.md

 recalcitrant is a toolbox for building simple components in Reagent

-This is early stages.
-Expect the API to change.
-Early feedback is welcome!
+This project is in its early stages so expect the API to change.
+Feedback is welcome!

 [![Clojars Project](https://img.shields.io/clojars/v/recalcitrant.svg)](https://clojars.org/recalcitrant)